 The assembly for these cupcakes is easy.
 You will want to start by lining your muffin tin with cupcake liners.

-Next, scoop about 1 ½ tbsp of carrot cake batter into the cup.
-Top the carrot cake batter with 1-2 tbsp of cheesecake filling.
+Next, scoop about 1 ½ tablespoon of carrot cake batter into the cup.
+Top the carrot cake batter with 1-2 tablespoon of cheesecake filling.
 They will be about ⅔rd full.

 To make this super easy, I use this Oxo Good Grips cookie scoop.
 Smooth the cheesecake batter over the top so that it is covering the carrot cake batter completely.